 1 • Learn to Graft

 The single most effective cultural practice with heirloom tomatoes is to use grafted plants, with the heirloom variety grafted onto a vigorous, disease-resistant rootstock.

 Grafted heirlooms can produce yields 30–50% greater than nongrafted heirlooms.
 Grafting reduces the risk of soilborne diseases, and many growers feel that it leads to an overall vigor that helps the plants resist foliar diseases as well.

 See our Fundamentals of Tomato Grafting Webinar Resources, a suite of information that includes tech sheets, a slide deck, and video tutorials to help you learn more about this valuable methodology.

 Heirloom tomatoes do better when grown in high tunnels, where their foliage stays dry.
 Many tomato diseases thrive in moist conditions, including late blight, leaf mold, Botrytis and Alternaria.

 Because most heirlooms form big, vigorous plants, they require a tall tunnel and a strong trellising system.
-Most greenhouse and high-tunnel tomatoes are pruned to a single leader, and trained to a string that can be lowered later in the season, so that fruits remain accessible from the ground.
+Greenhouse and high-tunnel tomatoes are typically pruned to a single leader that is trained to a string that can be lowered later in the season, so that fruits remain accessible from the ground.
 Grafted heirlooms can, however, be trained to a double leader, so fewer plants are required (making grafting more cost-effective).
 To accomplish this, all suckers need to be pruned except the one directly below the first flower cluster.
 That sucker will grow into a second main stem.
-Labor-saving innovations such as the Rollerhook ® and Tomahook simplify the lower-and-lean process.
+Labor-saving innovations such as the Rollerhook® and Tomahook simplify the lower-and-lean process.